PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 report label translations must be created separately and managed differently from the metadata translations in a PBIX project.
-The **Localized Labels** table strategy allows for report label translations and metadata translations to be stored together and managed the exact same way.
+The **Localized Labels** table strategy allows for report label translations and metadata translations to be stored together and managed in the exact same way.

 ### Generating the Translated Localized Labels Table